 Psychotherapy can be for a fixed term, perhaps of 12 - 16 weeks, or it can be open-ended.
 Many people prefer the latter because it allows time for deeper issues to emerge.
 We would meet at the same time and place each week, a pattern that greatly helps this kind of exploration.

-After studying Philosophy and Theology Degrees in Canterbury and Harare, Zimbabwe I worked for many years amongst the Shona people in Zimbabwe.
-In the UK I have been the Director of a Centre for Spiritual, Social and Emotional Wellbeing in the North East of England, working alongside many voluntary sector organisations, including the mental health charity, Mind.
+After studying Philosophy and Theology Degrees in Canterbury I continued studying and worked for many years in Harare, Zimbabwe.
+There I worked amongst the Shona people in two high density suburbs (townships).
+In the UK I have been the Director of a Drop-In Centre for Social and Emotional Wellbeing in the North East of England, working alongside many voluntary sector organisations, including the mental health charity, Mind.

 I have conducted retreats and seminars for over two decades and worked within Specialist Mental Health and Forensic Services within the NHS.
 I am a counsellor and psychotherapist working with individuals, couples and groups.
 I use a psychoanalytic frame for working.